 ***Also, every day, have 1/2 cup greek yogurt mixed with 1/4 cup cooked rice.
 Sounds weird, but Google it!
 It does wonders for your tummy and helps culinate good bacteria in your gut even more.

 Drink bone broth!
 This is seriously the super duper food! (look it up!)
 It has helped tremendously in healing and sealing my gut and is full of protein with hardly any fat.
 I honestly can’t think of a downside to it.
 HERE is an entire post about the healing benefits of bone broth (it was so important it needed it’s own post!).
-I recommend Bare Bones Broth as this is the REAL stuff.
-I have a code for 10% off: “lilsipper10”

 I also take Vital Proteins collagen AND gelatin.
 It’s super helpful in healing the gut and gives you tons of protein.
 Very easy to digest and you can incorporate the collagen into pretty much anything.
 THIS POST talks all about the healing benefits gelatin does for the gut – I don’t go a day without it!

 Cook a chicken (whole) in just boiling water or in a crock pot (and save the bone broth! lol), let it cool, then puree the meat.
 Yes, you heard me, puree it until you can drink it!
 About 5 years ago I had to go on a 100% liquid diet for about 3 months long and did this with not just chicken, but all my food (rice, veggies, fruit, etc.).
 After a while I got used to it, and to be honest, I still do it to this day!
 Haha I like it now, and it’s really no different than hummus dip or pate!
 If you can puree all your food for a week straight and then report back about how it’s changed you I challenge it…it will help!
 (NOT a “liquid” diet, but pureed – huge difference)